qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can now set the rubber band width and colour used for digitising.
+You can now set the rubber band width and color used for digitising.

 |image45|